SH.11 - Student Code of Conduct

 Bullying/Cyberbullying: any written, verbal, or physical act, or any electronic communication, directed toward a person that is intended to cause or that a reasonable person would know is likely to cause, and that actually causes, physical harm or substantial emotional distress and thereby adversely affects the ability of another person to participate in or benefit from the College’s educational programs or activities.
 Bullying does not include constitutionally protected activity or conduct that serves a legitimate purpose.

 Hazing: Engaging in any action or activity that causes or is likely to cause reckless or intentionally physical or mental discomfort or distress, that may demean, degrade, or disgrace any person, regardless of location, intent, or consent of participants, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization.
 Apathy or acquiescence in the presence of hazing are not neutral acts; they are violations of this rule.

-Physical Violence: Engaging in physical violence of any nature against any person, on or off campus.
+Physical Harm or Direct Threats of Harm: Engaging in physical violence of any nature against any person, on or off campus.
 This includes fighting, assaulting; battering; using a knife, gun, or other weapon; physically abusing, restraining or transporting someone against their will; or acting in a manner that threatens or endangers the physical health or safety of any person or causes reasonable apprehension of such harm.